top of page

 Chairman - Industry Expert

 Though he makes running a plumbing supply house look easy, Tim did his time working in the trenches before moving into the warehouse.
 The son of a plumber, he was not allowed to work an "easy" job for his father, but had to start work on his own to learn the value of hard work and professionalism.
-Tim brings the knowledge and experience of a service contractor and a supplier to the world of educating the next generation of skilled tradesmen, knowing the whole industry is in need of hardworking professionals.
+Tim brings the knowledge and experience of a service contractor and a supplier to the world of training the next generation of skilled tradesmen, knowing the whole industry is in need of hardworking professionals.

 Stack of Books